mrbooshehri/my_devops-journey/docker/README.md

 * The web service use an image that's build from the Dockerfile in the current directory.
 It then binds the container and the host machine to exposed port, 5000.
-* The **redis** service use a public Redise image pulled from the Docker Hub registry.
+* The **redis** service use a public Redis image pulled from the Docker Hub registry.

-**Note:** Services defined in compose can call eachother by thier name
+**Note:** Services defined in compose can call each other by their name

 **Note:** The previous example is not complete and needs other files. you can find them [here](https://github.com/mrbooshehri/lab/tree/master/docker/docker_compose/ex_1)

-you can run the compose file with the following cammnds:
+you can run the compose file with the following commands:
 ```bsah
 cd /PATH/TO/YOUR/DOCKER-COMPOSE
 docker-compse up